csdwren/SelfDeblur/README.md

 python selfdeblur_lai_reproduce.py # Reproduce results in the paper.
 ```

 _*Actually, the trained SelfDeblur models can be regarded as an optimization solution to a given blurry image, and cannot be generalized to other blurry images.
-So these trained models can only be used to reproduce the results.
-I suggest to re-run scripts in (1) and (2) to see the performance of SelfDeblur on Levin and Lai datasets.
-Since I have updated the code, the results on Levin dataset are usually better than the paper, and the results on Lai dataset are also comparable. _
+So these trained models can only be used to reproduce the results.I suggest to re-run scripts in (1) and (2) to see the performance of SelfDeblur on Levin and Lai datasets.
+Since I have updated the code, the results on Levin dataset are usually better than the paper, and the results on Lai dataset are also comparable._